 Smaller players have been faced with financial difficulties in recent years, which were reflected in their bottom line.
 Since 2015, an increasing number of operators, particularly smaller ones, have seen deepening losses.
-Swan, for example, lost over €14m combined in 2016-2017.
-Benestra finished in the red for five years in a row between 2013 and 2017, accumulating losses of over €16m during that period.
+Swan, for example, during the period 2016-2018 accumulated losses of over €21m.
+Benestra finished in the red for six years in a row between 2013 and 2018, accumulating losses of over €18m during the period.